hybby/puppet/modules/dotfiles/README.md

 description
 -----------
-.profile, .bashrc, etc... these are all things that i am interested in remaining the same.
+`.profile`, `.bashrc`, *etc*... these are all things that i am interested in remaining the same for my lovely user.

 what this module affects: